 On July 13, 2021, the Dixie fire began burning along Highway 70 and Feather River Canyon in Butte County California.
 It burned for 104 days before finally being contained on October 25, 2021.
-If you were a victim of the Dixie fire and suffered injuries and/or property damages, you may be entitled to financial compensation.
+If you were a victim of the Dixie fire and suffered injuries, evacuation costs and/or property damages, you may be entitled to financial compensation.

 However, you may be unsure and confused about what your next steps should be.
 Fortunately, when you reach out to a Dixie fire attorney, you can get legal advice and support when you need it most.
 Explore your legal options for financial recovery further.

 More About the Dixie Fire

 According to the California Public Utilities Commission, Pacific Gas & Electric (PG&E) admitted that their equipment is responsible for igniting the Dixie fire.
 CAL FIRE investigators reported blown fuses that may be responsible for starting the Dixie fire.

 The Dixie fire was named after the Dixie Creek.
 Before the Dixie fire was fully contained, it burned across the following counties:

 The Dixie fire was responsible for destroying many public lands, residential homes, businesses and even Native American archaeological sites.
 Some of the towns and cities that were affected by the Dixie fire include: